North Sails NEWS

 In between those two, performance-oriented cruising sailors may choose a style of 3Di called ENDURANCE, which uses combinations of carbon, Spectra and aramid filaments and then adds an exterior layer of film that helps with chafe resistance.

-North has a third range of 3Di called OCEAN for the largest cruising yachts and provides high strength and ultimate durability.
-These sails contain Spectra and aramid filaments and gain durability from protective outer surfaces of woven polyester taffeta tapes.
+North has a third range of 3Di called OCEAN, which is made specifically for cruising.
+North’s 3Di OCEAN sails are molded composite sails which contain Spectra and aramid filaments and gain durability and strength from protective outer surfaces of woven polyester (Dacron) taffeta tapes.

 Summary of sail differences based on boat size